 Metsovo is one of the best winter destinations in Greece.
 This quaint village located between Ioannina and Meteora, is not only the largest mountainous village in northern Greece, but it is also packed with museums, restaurants, excursions, and shops to visit.
 Walk around the grey stone paths of Metsovo and enjoy the panoramic view of the surrounding mountains.
 Visit the Folk Art Museum of Metsovo to learn the rich history behind this charming winter destination.
 And lastly, enjoy a hearty meal in one of the traditional taverns in the town’s square.

 Xanthi’s old town covered in snow is just a delight during winter.
 Although Xanthi is a beautiful destination to visit all year around, it has its own charm during the winter season.
 You can read the complete travel guide to Xanthi here.

 4. Agios Athanasios

-You cannot have a list of winter destinations without mentioning some ski restorts!
+You cannot have a list of winter destinations in Greece without mentioning some ski restorts!
 Fear not, Agios Athanasios has it all – old fashioned stone houses and traditional Greek taverns, all a hop away from one of the most lavish and highest ski resorts in the country.
 Even if skiing is not your thing, the endless view of snowy mountain tops will surely make the trip up the mountain worth it!